 - Wait till the update is finished.
 Once complete, close the set-up wizard and attempt to start Outlook again.

-The issue with Outlook freezing, hanging, and stuck at processing can be fixed on Outlook 2016 by repairing the application.
+The issue with Outlook freezing, hanging, and getting stuck at processing can be fixed on Outlook 2016 by repairing the application.
 Though this method will work on Outlook 2019 as well.

 - In Windows 10, Click on Start and type Apps & Features